noviscient/factbox-user-guide/docs/widgets/index.md

     return beta
 ```
+!!! note

-🔍 The beta value is obtained from the fitted regression model.
+    The beta value is obtained from the fitted regression model.
 It corresponds to the coefficient of the market return (i.e., params[1]).
 A beta above 1 indicates greater volatility than the market; below 1 indicates lower sensitivity.

 #### Correlation (Market Index)
 A measure that determines how the returns move in relation to the market.
 The market used depends on the geography where the returns are denominated and traded.